National Renewable Energy Lab

 Electricity will provide a zero carbon source of energy, capacity and flexibility for the grid.
 Comparing the same situations in the United States and Canada without the ability to convert energy from electricity, the annual cost of electricity without this flexibility was found to be more than $2.3 billion.

-See also World Largest Renewable Energy Company
+See also Investment In Renewable Energy By Country

 Monitoring activities may focus on studying the stability of the power system, analyzing new trends in emission reduction targets and technology costs, understanding the impact of different source of new generation and production of electricity, and development of electricity supply. the nature of the change in sources.
 Project on the future of electricity.